Berghain: Culture

 Berghain has become associated with decadence and hedonism.
 It is open continuously most weekends from Saturday night through late Monday morning.
 The club offers dark rooms dedicated to sexual activity, and media have frequently reported on guests openly indulging in sexual acts.
 In 2019 Frieze magazine observed that in Berghain's early years, "the main room was mostly a space for gay men, [...] and now its queer palette is more mixed [however] the club’s values remain the same: concealment, queerness and excess".
-The twice-yearly Snax Party is reserved for gay patrons only.
+The twice-yearly Snax Party is reserved for gay men only.

 No photos are allowed to be taken inside the club, and patrons are required to cover their smartphone cameras with a sticker.
 This policy was also maintained in 2020 when the club temporarily converted into an art space for the "Studio Berlin" exhibition during the COVID-19 pandemic.
 Additionally, the toilets of the club have no mirrors, purportedly so the club's guests are spared the "buzzkilling indignity of seeing their own faces after an epic partying session".

 A 2022 academic study described Berghain as a unique "pharmacolibidinal constellation", where existing sexual orientations may become porous, as well as preexisting behaviors altered, due to the environment.

 The club's door policy is notorious for being both strict and opaque, generating frequent debate and speculation.
 The club's bouncers have also been accused of racism.
 The head bouncer Sven Marquardt, who is a photographer, is also a minor celebrity in the techno scene.